-The earth, planets, sun, stars and the galaxies were all brought into being.
+The earth, planets, sun, stars, and galaxies were all brought into being.
 But to sustain life, the world needed the sun God.
 So, the Goddess centered herself in between the sun and she became the cause of the energy and light necessary for life.
 The sun gives life to the world and Goddess Kushmanda herself is the power of the sun and is the source of all energy when she resides within the core of the Sun God.
-From her smile, a body of energy came forth from her and from that potent energy, came forth light and creation.
+From her smile, a body of energy came forth from her, and from that potent energy, came forth light and creation.
 She always smiles when the Gods, inferior people, and other celestial beings honored her.

 Significance of Kushmanda Mata

-Maa Kushmanda’s appearance may be of a source of power which is always busy killing and suppressing the bad and wicked.
-However, for her devotees, Maa is serene, gentle and peaceful.
+Maa Kushmanda’s appearance may be of a source of power that is always busy killing and suppressing the bad and wicked.
+However, for her devotees, Maa is serene, gentle, and peaceful.
 By worshipping Maa Chrandraghanta, you will open the doors to great respect, fame, and glory.
 Maa also helps you attain spiritual enlightenment.
 Her idol, which symbolizes both beauty and bravery, gives you the strength to keep the negative energy away and repels all the troubles from your life.

 Important facts about Goddess Kushmanda